Setting Detection Rules

 • Delete

-Enable or Disable a Detection Rule
+Enabling or Disabling a Detection Rule

-You can enable or disable a detection rule.
-The current status is shown in the Status column of the table.
-To enable or disable a detection rule, select Enabled or Disabled in the Status column.
+In the Status column, select Enabled or Disabled.
 You can also do this from the detection rule side panel when editing a detection rule.

-Edit or Duplicate a Detection Rule
+Editing or Duplicating a Detection Rule

 Both editing and duplicating are done in the detection rule side panel.

-In addition to changing the detection rule properties (like name, status, severity) you can configure these properties:
+In addition to changing the detection rule properties (like name, status, and severity) you can configure these properties:

 • Definition: In some detection rules, this field has options to configure.